jansen44/ebi/README.md

 # Ebi Manga Reader

-Ebi is a simple manga reader backend targeting desktop based on plugins inspired by [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) (which is incredible).
+Ebi is a manga reader backend targeting desktop based on plugins inspired by [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) (which is incredible for mobile use).

 ## EARLY DEVELOPMENT